 It’s that time of the year again.
 Amidst the shopping and the festivities, there are New Year’s resolutions gaining resolve somewhere in the back of your mind.
-While healthy New Year’s resolutions like lose weight, quit smoking, and save money are admirable, they are infamously tough to keep.
+While healthy New Year’s resolutions like losing weight, quitting smoking, and saving money are admirable, they are infamously tough to keep.
 Statistics show that only 9.2 percent of people ever achieve their New Year’s resolutions and break free from their bad habits.
 Why is it so difficult to make them stick?

 Set Small and Attainable Healthy New Year’s Resolutions